 The main thematic areas of the project involve a number of parallel, analogous or intersecting trends: the reframing of religion and the devolution of religious authority to new actors; the atrophy and devolution of state functions, including some security functions, to informal patrimonial and private actors; structural marginalization and socio-economic, cultural and geographical segmentation.
 Transnational jihadist networks seem to lie at the various intersection points of these trends and to constitute a tendential fulfilment of the margins.

-Two post-doctoral fellows Dr Harith Hasan Al-Qarawee and Dr Harout Akdedian are attached to this project and form the core group who will eventually be joined by doctoral students.
+Two fellows, Dr Harith Hasan Al-Qarawee, a research fellow, and Dr Harout Akdedian, a postdoctoral fellow, are attached to this project and form the core group who will eventually be joined by doctoral students.
 The project is supervised by Professor Aziz Al-Azmeh and Professor Nadia Al-Bagdadi.

 The need for a new language and innovative analytical frameworks